bitfocus/companion-module-middleman-breaktime/companion/HELP.md

 # Middleman Software - BreakTime

-This module will allow you to control Middleman Software's BreakTime.
+This module controls Middleman Software's BreakTime.
+For more information, visit <a href="https://middleman.tv" target="_new">Middleman.tv</a>.

 ## Configuration Options: